November 27, 2019

 Become Like Children

-Thankfully, more than one child is leading our world’s life-saving shift to transformative awareness and proactive responsiveness across government and industry now, rather than at an arbitrary future date that never arrives or is too late.
+Thankfully, more than one child is leading our world’s accelerating shift to life-saving awareness and proactive responsiveness across government and industry now, rather than at an arbitrary future date that never arrives or is too late.

 Many of us watched or heard Greta Thunberg of Sweden, at age 16, speak on humanity’s closing window of opportunity to mitigate and potentionally reverse the worst catastrophic droughts and fires, elevated sea levels and floods, and bee die-offs in our Earth’s sixth mass extinction of a million species already underway.
 In September 2019, Greta rallied millions of people from 185 countries to fill our streets and insist all sectors of society partner in mitigating global warming, now, while we still can.